-We intend to apply to have our units listed on the Nasdaq, under the symbol "XPDIU."
-We expect that our units will be listed on the Nasdaq promptly after the effective date of the registration statement.
+We have been approved to list our units on the Nasdaq under the symbol "XPDIU."
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on the Nasdaq under the symbols "XPDI" and "XPDIW," respectively.
 We cannot guarantee that our securities will be approved for listing on the Nasdaq.
 The units will automatically separate into their component parts and will not be traded following the completion of our initial business combination.